Studying at Cambridge

 7. The population of interest.
 It is important that the portion sizes in photographs are based on contemporary data in a similar population.
 One study has shown that children overestimated food weight by 46% on average, using adult food photographs but this was reduced to an over-estimation of 7% when age-appropriate photographs were provided.
 Adults overestimated portions by 18% using the adult food photographs [15].

-A useful description is available [14] of how food photograph portions were developed using data from previous National Diet and Nutrition Surveys (NDNS) in the UK in children and young people.
-In this study food photographs were compared to a computer tool, the interactive portion size assessment (IPAS), and found to be comparable with good accuracy but poor precision; making it suitable for group estimates not individual estimates.
+A useful description is available [19] of how food photograph portions were developed using data from previous National Diet and Nutrition Surveys (NDNS) in the UK in children and young people.
+In this study, food photographs were compared to a computer tool, the interactive portion size assessment (IPSAS), and found to be comparable with good accuracy but poor precision; making it suitable for group estimates not individual estimates.

 Food replicas (3 dimensional) and food models (3 dimensional)

-Canada is one of the first countries that used the collection of three-dimensional food models in its National Nutrition Survey [19].
-Other countries have also included such an aid e.g. United States and New Zealand.
-The US NHANES (National Health and Nutrition Examination Survey) uses 3-dimensional measurement aids in the dietary component of the survey.
-The few studies which have compared the use of 2- and 3-dimensional food models suggest that two-dimensional ones are as effective as three [33, 34].
-Other studies evaluating food portion aids have shown mixed results and many studies have been carried out in highly controlled and non-representative conditions [40].
-Food models may be more reliable than household measures but often only one size is available, introducing bias as individuals report portions which agree with the models available.
+Canada is one of the first countries that used the collection of three-dimensional food models in its national nutrition survey [15].
+Other countries have also included such an aiding tool, e.g. the United States and New Zealand.
+The United States National Health and Nutrition Examination Survey (NHANES) uses 3-dimensional measurement aids in the dietary component of the survey.
+A few studies that compared the use of 2- and 3-dimensional food models suggested that 2-dimensional ones are as effective as 3-dimensional ones [20,21].
+Other studies evaluating food portion aids have shown mixed results and many studies have been carried out in highly controlled and non-representative conditions [14].
+Food models are likely to be more reliable than household measures, but often only one size is available, introducing bias as individuals report specific portions that agree with the models available.

 Average portion sizes for a given population

-Factors which influence estimation of portion size
+Factors that influence the estimation of portion size

 The following factors may influence estimates of portion size [41]: